Black Legend (music group)

 Black Legend was a collaboration between Italian DJs and producers Enrico Ferrari and Ciro Sasso; plus British vocalist Elroy "Spoonface" Powell.

-Black Legend's "You See the Trouble with Me" reached number-one on the UK Singles Chart in June 2000.
+Black Legend's "You See the Trouble with Me" reached number one on the UK Singles Chart in June 2000.
 The chart-topping version featured a karaoke re-recording of the original Barry White vocal by Powell.
-A follow-up single entitled "Somebody", billed as Shortie vs. Black Legend, failed to achieve chart success.
+A follow-up single titled "Somebody", billed as Shortie vs. Black Legend, failed to achieve chart success.